syedmuzaffarhussain1997/signcontext-ai/README.md

 Demo Video: [Watch on Loom](https://www.loom.com/share/647ea832276940abb9315a97f18a25bd) (2-minute walkthrough).

 ## License
-This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0)—see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0), see the [LICENSE](LICENSE) file for details.
 This open licensing aligns with DeepMind's commitment to publicly available models like SignGemma, enabling commercial and non-commercial reuse while attributing the original work.

 ## Acknowledgments
 - **Google DeepMind**: For Gemini 3 Pro and the Vibe Code Hackathon, inspiring AI innovations for social good.